Undersea & Hyperbaric Medicine Fellowship

 About Our Program

 Our fellowship program is ACGME accredited.
-The HCMC Center for Hyperbaric Medicine is one of only 60 programs in the U.S. accredited by the Undersea and Hyperbaric Medical Society (accredited with distinction in 2010).
+The HCMC Center for Hyperbaric Medicine is one of the only programs in the U.S. accredited with distinction by the Undersea and Hyperbaric Medical Society.
 We accept candidates who are graduates of ACGME-accredited residencies in Emergency Medicine.

 What sets us apart

 - State-of-the-art facility.
-Fellows train in our custom-designed Fink multiplace chamber, housed in our new Center for Hyperbaric Medicine, which opened in 2012.
+Fellows train in our custom-designed Fink multiplace chamber, housed in our Center for Hyperbaric Medicine, which opened in 2012.
 All three locks are equipped for critical care and research, utilizing the latest systems and technology.
-Our new street-level location within the main HCMC facility provides easy access to the emergency department, ICUs, labs, pharmacy, and other services.
+Our street-level location, within the HCMC facility, provides easy access to the emergency department, ICUs, labs, pharmacy, and other services.

 - Diverse clinical experience.
 Treatment volumes have grown rapidly in the past decade, with growth expected to continue.
 Fellows will gain experience with all Undersea and Hyperbaric Medical Society (UHMS) accepted conditions including diabetic ulcers, radiation injuries, non-healing wounds, and acute traumatic ischemia.
 Fellows work hands-on with patients, providing wound care and managing critically ill patients as they undergo hyperbaric therapy.

 - Emergency treatments.
 HCMC operates Minnesota’s only 24/7 emergency hyperbaric treatment service.
 Our staff provide consultation services to HCMC’s emergency physicians, and treat more than 100 emergency cases each year.
 Fellows gain ample experience managing critically ill patients as they undergo hyperbaric oxygen treatments for carbon monoxide poisoning, arterial gas embolisms, and life-threatening soft tissue infections.